rob-foulkrod/AI050LabAlternate/gettingstartedguide.md

-Big thanks to Rob Foulkrod for creating this alternate demo environment!
+Big thanks to Vincent Kok for creating the guide!

 ## Additional (good to know notes):
 When you go to run it locally on your machine, you will need to do the equivalent of the app settings, this in found in the appsettings.Development.json file.